-This research was at the sixth semester of English departement at Stai Mempawah.
-The preliminary study involved classroom observation and interviews.
+This research was at the Sixth Semester of English Departemen at Stai Mempawah.
+The preliminary study involved classroom observation and interview.
 Analyzed using Miles and Huberman's model of qualitative data analysis.
-The developed grammar odel was validated through collaborative discussion and internal experts' judgment.
-This research by learning activities and context n teaching learning is a major characteristic of qualitative research.
-In the natural setting, the researcher has face-to-face interaction over time.
+The developed Grammar model was validated through collaborative discussion and internal experts' judgment.
+This research by learning activities and Context in teaching learning is a major characteristic of qualitative research.
+In the natural setting, the researcher have face-to-face interaction over time.

-C. Discussion
+D. Discussion

 Language acquisition without grammar will be confusing.
 Learners will fail to use the language correctly without grammar skills.
 People now agree that grammar is too important to be ignored, and that without a good knowledge of grammar, learners' language development will be severely constrained.
-Richards and Renandya point out two good reasons for teaching grammar:
+Richards and Renandya point out two good reasons for teaching grammar :

-Grammar in second language acquisition (Monitor)
+Grammar in second langauge acquisition (Monitor)

-a.
-Comprehensibility
+1. Comprehensibility